think-root/content-sentinel/README.md

 ## API Integration

-The dashboard connects to a backend API with the following endpoints:
+The dashboard connects to a [content-alchemist](https://github.com/think-root/content-alchemist) API with the following endpoints:

 - `/api/get-repository/` - Fetch repositories with filtering options
 - `/api/manual-generate/` - Manually add repositories by URL